-The most important pathway for survival of the species is not fight, flight or freeze, as most stress now is psychological Freezing makes us look foolish, fighting is so unattractive and fleeing doesn't help us solve the original problem.
+The most important pathway for the survival of the species is not fight, flight, or freeze, as most stress now is psychological.
+Freezing makes us look foolish, fighting is so unattractive, and fleeing doesn't help us solve the original problem.

 Children experience the hidden pathway

-We do that as children very well, repeatedly giving us the experience of having a complete emotional meltdown, then some wonderful parent comes along, cares that we hurt, and uses their brain and body to augment the functioning of ours.
-This is fundamental to passing along resiliency circuits generation to generation.
+We do that as children very well, repeatedly experiencing a complete emotional meltdown, then some wonderful parent comes along, cares that we hurt, and uses their brain and body to augment our functioning.
+This is fundamental to passing along resiliency circuits from generation to generation.

-How do we do that for ourselves as adults.
+How do we do that for ourselves as adults?
 Intimate relationships help, but after achieving independence, the buck does stop with us.
-We can't be dependent upon another person to be there for us 24/7 when we are depressed, feel abandoned, scared out of our mind or any of the other states that are perfectly normal responses to the impossible demands of modern life.
+We can't be dependent upon another person to be there for us 24/7 when we are depressed, feel abandoned, are scared out of our minds, or experience any of the other states that are perfectly normal responses to the impossible demands of modern life.

 We can find that pathway in adulthood

 AT UCSF, we discovered a way to expand our capacity to replicate the experience of having someone be there for us all the time and help us process our emotions.
-Prior to that time, we didn't focus on rediscovering that pathway because we believed we could only experience it if we were with another person or when we were in rare moments of spiritual rapture.
+Before that, we didn't focus on rediscovering that pathway because we believed we could only experience it if we were with another person or when we were in rare moments of spiritual rapture.

-Traditional methods had used cognitive methods to manage emotions, and research has now shown that cognitive and awareness methods are not effective when we need them the most, when we are in stress.
-The missing link was to find a way to use emotions effectively, so we could stay present and aware even in high stress times when the thinking brain is apt to go offline.
+Traditionally, practitioners have used cognitive methods to manage emotions, and research has now shown that cognitive and awareness methods are not effective when we need them the most, when we are in high stress.
+The missing link was to find a way to use emotions effectively, so we could stay present and aware even in high-stress times when the thinking brain is apt to go offline.
 We found it by teasing apart stressed emotional states like hostility, depression, anxiety, shame, numbness, and false highs.
-If we expressed balanced emotions in a particular order – anger, sadness, fear, and guilt – the thinking brain could stay online enough to be functional and enable us to stay emotionally connected to ourselves.
+If we express balanced emotions in a particular order – anger, sadness, fear, and guilt – the thinking brain can stay online enough to be functional and enable us to stay emotionally connected to ourselves.

-That discovery, and several others led my colleagues Igor Mitrovic, Lynda Frassetto, and Lindsey Fish and me to propose a new paradigm in healthcare.
-That new approach is based on using these tools to access the brain's resiliency pathway in the moment and experience positive emotions and optimal wellbeing in the moment.
+That discovery and several others led my colleagues Igor Mitrovic, Lynda Frassetto, Lindsey Fish, and me to propose a new paradigm in healthcare.
+That new approach is based on using these tools to access the brain's resiliency pathway and experience positive emotions and optimal well-being in the moment.
 It was to use that same pathway to update faulty circuits to bring about more lasting results and, over time, raise the brain's set point.
-In 2019, a book on the program was published to give more people access to these ideas and these tools.
+In 2019, a book on the program was published to give more people access to these ideas and tools.

 It's so powerful.
 Why not use that pathway?